rodopoulos/algorithms/data-structures/map/readme.md

 ### Operations

 ## As a Treap
+Treaps are another way to implement self balancing binary search trees, basically combining a binary cartesian tree with heaps.

-Treap (tree + heaps) is a data structure that combines BST and heaps and can be used in manner that behaves as a self-balancing BST.
+ data structure that combines BST and heaps and can be used in manner that behaves as a self-balancing BST.
 Here, each map pair will correspond to a treap node, indexed both by the key value and mapped value.

 ### Operations